wtfutil/wtf/README.md

 ### Adding Dependencies

-Dependency management in WTF is handled by [dep](https://github.com/golang/dep).
-See that page for installation and usage details.
+Dependency management in WTF is handled by [Go modules](https://github.com/golang/go/wiki/Modules).
+Please check out that page for more details on how Go modules work.

-If the work you're doing requires the addition of a new dependency, please be sure to use `dep` to [vendor your dependencies](https://golang.github.io/dep/docs/daily-dep.html#adding-a-new-dependency).

 ## Contributors